GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/03-message-list.md

 ## Overview

 `MessageListView` is one of our core UI components.
 Generally speaking it's a list of messages for some particular channel.
-The `MessageListView` contains the following list of members:
+The `MessageListView` contains the following list of possible child items:

 1. Plain text message
 2. Text and attachments (media or file) message
 3. Deleted message (only for current user)
-4. Error message (e.g. autoblocked message with innapropriate content)
+4. Error message (e.g. autoblocked message with inappropriate content)
 5. System message (e.g. some user joined to a channel)
 6. Giphy preview
 7. Date separator